SpottedOwlet/School_District_Analysis/README.md

 Multiple columns for the district_summary_df are individually calculated and then are created into a dataframe by passing them into a dictionary, column names as keys and calculated series as columns.The district_summary_df above, displays the values before removing the 9th grader Thomas high School data.
 The  district_summary_df_challenge shown below displays the values after removing the fraudulent data.

 <p>
-After removing the data for 9th graders from Thomas high school, the Average Math Score (- 0.1% ), Percentage of students passing Math (- 0.2%) , Percentage of students passing Reading (- 0.3%) and Overall Passing percentage (- 0.1%) slightly dropped.
+After removing the data for 9th graders from Thomas high school, slight drop in Average Math Score (- 0.1% ), Percentage of students passing Math (- 0.2%) , Percentage of students passing Reading (- 0.3%) and Overall Passing percentage (- 0.1%) is observed.
 This is because, 9th graders from Thomas high School only made up a small fraction of the total number of students.
 </p>

 <p align=center>